 Streamline Customs Documentation to Avoid Delays and Fees

 Incorrect or incomplete customs documentation is a leading cause of international shipping delays, additional fees, and customer dissatisfaction.
 When packages get held at customs, you face storage fees, re-delivery charges, and often lose the customer permanently.
-Proper documentation is crucial to reduce international shipping costs beyond just the carrier fees.
+Proper documentation is one of the fastest ways to reduce international shipping costs beyond just negotiating carrier fees, and it remains one of the most overlooked levers available to online sellers in 2026.

 Essential Customs Documentation Best Practices